 Seusea pulled at Sera’s long hair strand, eliciting a scream of rage from the sorceress.
 Her cut arm stung, but she ignored the pain.
 The Chatelaine muttered a spell, but it merely bent around Seusea to dissipate harmlessly into the floor.
 The sorceress screamed again and tried to head butt Seusea, who managed to get out of the way, though her ear was crushed by the onslaught.

 ‘Why are you in my house?’ the Chatelaine asked between breaths.
 ‘For what reason?’
 She threw a misguided punch at Seusea’s face that was readily avoided.
-‘A stripling bitch that has naught better to do than sortie into the homes of her betters.’
+‘A stripling bitch that has nothing better to do than sortie into the homes of her betters.’

 ‘Betters?’
 Seusea avoided another wild punch.
 ‘There is nothing better about you.
 You are a depraved murderer.
 You may call those women dross, but the only thing most of them possess is their lives, and you were callous and demonic enough to take that from them.’
 Seusea gave one huge and final effort and got the Chatelaine in a headlock.
-Praying to the god Chiasm for strength, she tightened her grasp about the woman’s neck and squeezed.
+Praying to the god Chon for strength, she tightened her grasp about the woman’s neck and squeezed.
 The sorceress struggled and Seusea wore many blows to her ribs and thighs from sharp elbows.